 Toy Story Land also has hosted character meet and greets in the past with Toy Story characters Woody, Buzz Lightyear, and Jessie making appearances.
 Those character experiences are currently on hold and we’re hoping they’ll return later in 2022.

 Toy Story Land Ride Wrap – Up

 Disney hit a grand slam with Toy Story Land, from the theming to the rides to the inventive food.
-There are sure to be lengthy lines for the foreseeable future; fast passes will be your best friend to help alleviate this.
+Genie+ will be your best friend to help alleviate lengthy lines.
 Spotting the little details that Disney has injected through out the Land will also help pass the time.

 We can’t wait to hear which Toy Story Land ride you enjoy the most!

 Plan More of Your Disney Visit: